remyguillaume/pyramid_oereb/doc/source/index.rst

 by the integrator of this package.
 In addition a small tool for loading legend symbols for each used WMS layer is included.

-For the moment we provide an adapter to get the PDF static extract from mapfishprint.
+For the moment we provide an adapter to get the PDF static extract from mapfishprint and xml2pdf.

 .. image:: ../images/overview.png
    :align: center